matuteiglesias/journal/content/JobMarket/2024-04-02_Enhanced_Candidate_Profile_with_AI_Experience.md

 **🕒 20:30–21:00**
 **🏷️ Labels**: AI, Resume, SSH, Latex, SCP
 **📂 Project**: JobMarket
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to integrate [[AI]] experience into a candidate's profile, enhancing their resume with a focus on data science and machine learning projects.
+The session aimed to integrate [[AI]] experience into a candidate's profile, enhancing their resume with a focus on [[data science]] and [[machine learning]] projects.

 ### Key Activities:
 - Developed a structured narrative for a candidate's profile, emphasizing academic background and [[AI]]-related projects.
-- Provided guidance on using SSH for remote server access and file transfer with SCP, including troubleshooting common issues.
+- Provided guidance on using SSH for remote server access and file transfer with SCP, including [[troubleshooting]] common issues.
 - Explored methods for incorporating hyperlinks in LaTeX CVs using the `hyperref` package.

 ### Achievements: